-1This annex is an extract included in chapter 4 of the publication 'Decision Making in Policing: Operations and Management', Pierre Aepli, Olivier Ribaux and Everett Summerfield, copyright 2011, EPFL Press, PPUR, Lausanne, (www. epflpress.com).
+1 This annex is an extract included in chapter 4 of the publication 'Decision Making in Policing: Operations and Management', Pierre Aepli, Olivier Ribaux and Everett Summerfield, copyright 2011, EPFL Press, PPUR, Lausanne, (www.epflpress.org).
 Reproduced with publisher's authorization.
 All rights reserved.

-Table 1 Distribution of power in a police organization.
-Function Types of Power Influence Chief Legitimate (high); Reward and punishment (partly direct, partly indirect, depending on decisions at political or judicial levels); Expertise (variable); Charisma (variable).
-Legitimate power confers an influential position.
-His or her expertise, charisma and control of information will add or diminish the level of influence enjoyed.
-His or her relation with political authorities and the outside world will also play a role.
+Function Types of Power Influence Chief Legitimate (high); Reward and punishment (partly direct, partly indirect, depending on decisions at political or judicial levels); Expertise (variable); Charisma (variable). will add or diminish the level of influence enjoyed.
 Officers Legitimate (high); Reward and punishment (generally indirect but important); Expertise (technically high); Charisma (variable).
 Depends mainly on the recognition that their subordinates give them based on their expertise and charisma.
 Police officers Mass power rather than individual; Power (legitimate) more directed towards the outside world than within the organization.
 Their power may come from their more or less large autonomy (detectives have more than uniformed police officers) and of their aggregate power, which they can apply in negotiations.
 Civilian Expertise power.
 Their influence will depend on their area of expertise; that is why their power will instead be attached to an individual accomplishing a specialized function rather than to a group.
 A computer specialist may play a key role but a waiter at the police restaurant will not.